-Downstairs Family Bathroom
+Downstairs Family Bathroom:

-Hallway and Front Porch
+Hallway and Front Porch:

 The Hallway is where guests will find a photographic diary of the restoration work carried out by the owners.
 At the end of the hall is a doorway to the front porch, where there is a handy bench to sit and put your boots on, and front door.
 Keys for the front door can be found hanging in the hallway to the left of the porch door.
 The front door leads to a path to the main road and a footpath to the pub next door.

-This cosy second living room features the cottage’s original stone flagstones, inglenook fireplace, with a woodburner tucked inside it, and exposed timbers and beams.
+This cosy second living room features the cottage’s original stone flagstones, an inglenook fireplace, with a Woodburner tucked inside it, and exposed timbers and beams.
 The room is furnished with two double, sink-in leather sofas, a footstool and a pretty antique desk.
 The Snug has a 48” TV connected to Freeview and iPlayer.
 There is a DVD player and a wide choice of DVDs in a large cupboard which also houses a huge choice of family games.
 Stairs lead up from the Snug to Bedroom 3 and 4 (see description below), behind the stairs is a bookcase with a wide choice of novels.
-(Note: the locked door in the Snug leads to a private room used by the owners.)
+(Note: the locked door in the Snug leads to a private room used by the owners).

 This beautifully decorated, spacious cooking and socialising area features a central island with four barstools and a Rangemaster cooker set into the original inglenook fireplace.
 The deep plum-coloured walls and white Shaker-style units perfectly complement the rich purple tiling with its Moorish mosaic detail and the antique Welsh dresser - all offset by the delightful purple fairy lights around the unit tops.
 Every convenience has been thought of from the underfloor heating to the splendid double fridge, full range of crockery and bakeware and a Bluetooth speaker.
 The kitchen connects to the Living Room through double doors.